squirrelo/plate-mapper/README.md

  2) Copy `platemap_config.txt.example` to `platemap_config.txt` in the same folder.
 Update settings in the new copy to match your system.

  2) Initialize the database by calling `platemap make`.
-You can optionallly add a `-t` flag to populate the test database.
+You can optionallly add a `-t` flag to set the database to test mode and populate with test data.

- 3) Start the webserver by calling `python webserver.py`
+ 3) Start the webserver by calling `python webserver.py`.
+Navigate to `http://localhost:7778` in your browser to start using the tool.
+If you have populated with the test data, the username is `User1` and password is `password`.